TahirAnny/GoP-Playground/GO/_RunGoProgram.md

+## The environment Used

+Windows 10
+Visual Studio Code 1.63.2 (user setup)

-Steps to run GO code with Visual Studio Code:
+## Steps to run GO code with Visual Studio Code:

 1. If GO is not installed then [Download GO installer](https://go.dev/dl/) from it's website and install it.